ucsb-cs48-s20/project-s2-t2-free/RETROS.md

 ## Retro Assessment

-* My team and I followed the Start/Stop/Continue template for our first retro using GroupMaps to outline our thoughts and feelings.
+* My team and I followed the Start/Stop/Continue template for our first retro using GroupMaps to outline our thoughts and feelings about this process so far.
 * I think it went relatively well.
 We were able to identify pretty quickly that we all wanted to continue working through tutorials, but needed a way of consolidating all the information we're learning.
 Based on my team's concerns, I create a Google Folder with an excel file labeled TutorialProgress and shared it with the rest of my team.
 * I would recommend figuring out what template you want to follow beforehand since I think it helped even if we didn't use it extensively.